-We have incurred significant operating losses and negative cash flows from operations.
-As of December 31, 2022, we had an accumulated deficit of \$1.8 billion and cash, cash equivalents and short-term investments of \$84.9 million.
-In addition, our net loss for the year ended December 31, 2022 was \$182.0 million.
-These factors raise substantial doubt regarding our ability to continue as a going concern for a period of one year after the date that the financial statements are issued, however, based on our current operating plan and projections, management believes that the Company's existing cash, cash equivalents and short-term investments will be sufficient to meet the Company's anticipated cash requirements for at least one year from the date this Annual Report on Form 10-K is filed with the U.S. Securities and Exchange Commission ("SEC").
+As of December 31, 2023, we had cash, cash equivalents, and short-term investments of \$80.4 million.
+Based on our current operating plan and projections, management believes that the Company's cash, cash equivalents and short-term investments will be sufficient to meet the Company's anticipated cash requirements for a period of at least one year from the date this Annual Report on Form 10-K is filed with the U.S. Securities and Exchange Commission ("SEC").